git-sou/FEN_descriptor_chess/README.md

 <img width="297" alt="image" src="https://user-images.githubusercontent.com/83417933/125191761-5b290300-e244-11eb-8161-de1307d8a8e5.png">
 </p>

 After these two steps, I tested my models to evaluate it.
-I obtained only 65%.
-It could be surprising due to the high efficiency of classifiers but it is enough to misclassify an square to have all the FEN descriptor of the chess boards false.
-But I think I can improve it easily by training classifier with more data in particular the second one.
+I obtained around 60 %.
+It could be surprising due to the high efficiency of classifiers but it is enough to misclassify an square to have the whole FEN descriptor of the chess boards false.
+I needed to define better my accuracy.
+So I defined my accuracy thanks to the 64 squuares and meaned them in the whole chess boards.
+I obtained an accuracy of 98 %.

 ### Deep Learning approach

 After performing a machine learning approach, I tried to use a Deep Learning approach where I don't need to compute features.
 As we can expect, I train a CNN classifier.
+You can see the architecture in the following picture: